MicrosoftDocs/win32/desktop-src/tablet/boundstype-attributegroup.md

 ---
-Description: 'Defines an attribute group that is used by a variety of elements in a Journal XML file.
-It contains attributes used to define the bounds (left, top, height, and width) of an element in the document.' ms.assetid: '7841aa65-fb35-4909-a34e-3c883555f764'
+Description: Defines an attribute group that is used by a variety of elements in a Journal XML file.
+It contains attributes used to define the bounds (left, top, height, and width) of an element in the document. ms.assetid: 7841aa65-fb35-4909-a34e-3c883555f764
-title: BoundsType Attribute Group
+title: BoundsType Attribute Group ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # BoundsType Attribute Group